 Though the words came from beyond the door they still hit hard on the metal bars of my cage.
 Fist banged in desperation, they called for me without saying my name.
 His voice was filled with so much life and energy that it seeped into me.
 I could feel his energy, his anger, his might.
 I had found the courage to scream back at my inner voices, but they had already been scared off.

 Sounds of wood crashing and breaking followed his words, as well as grunts and deep breathing.

 "Is this some kind of game, HUH?!
-The hell am I gonna do about groceries now?
+The hell am I gonna do about food now?
 I bet everything on this, DAMN IT!
 AZURA LET GO!"
-His anger filled voiced called out again.
+His anger filled voice called out again.